Write stronger stories!

 Every letter I write is written to that specific writer.
 I don't use generic paragraphs that I copy and paste into the document.
 I might have similar passages or similar greetings that I've tweaked here and there, but overall I'm writing fresh.

 Now, it's important to know that this doesn't mean that editors who copy and paste paragraphs in are bad.
 They might be explaining the exact same thing to multiple writers.
 The reason I don't need to do this, is because if I need to explain something generally, I usually have an article on my site I can send them to.
-This means I can use those for reference and then in the letter talk about how that article applies specifically to their story.
-(Just as a note, if I didn't do this, most of my letters would be longer.)
+This means I can use those for reference and then maybe in the letter talk about how that article applies specifically to their story.

-In the letter, I almost always make sure I address these elements: setting, character, plot & structure, and theme.
+In the letter, I almost always make sure I address these elements: setting, character, plot, theme, and structure.
 Other subjects may include subtext, context, audience experience and appeal, relationships, narrative pacing, or any other "big picture" element that needs to be addressed.

-Worth noting is that the "concerns" almost always take up more space than the "strengths" because they naturally require more explaining.
+Worth noting is that the concerns almost always take up more space than the strengths because they naturally require more explanation.

 Now, here is a short sample letter (remember how I said these can go up to 11k words or more?
 Yeah, I'm not going to post a full sample in here because of that).
-It's a conglomerate of actual paragraphs I've written that I tweaked or repurposed into a sample letter.
+It's a conglomerate of paragraphs I've written that I tweaked or repurposed into a sample letter.
+The sample is a bit more simplistic and general, but hopefully it will give you an idea of how this goes.

 Sample Editorial Letter or Critique Letter